Display-Lab/knowledge-base/vignettes/social_loss_vignette/readme.md

 3. **Motivation**: The message may motivate the recipient to work to  maintain their status as a top performer.

 ### Outcomes
-The expected outcome of the successful influence of an email that uses the social loss pathway is clinical process performance improvement.
+The expected outcome of a successful social loss pathway precision feedback intervention is clinical process performance improvement.

 ## Message templates
 Message templates represent a possible motivational message that a precision feedback system can send.
 There are two message templates that the precision feedback system can access for this vignette: